alanwsmith/typing-rust.alanwsmith.com/src/ownership/step-2.md

 println!("alfa has {alfa}");
 ```

-Rust sees the request for `alfa` and access
+Rust sees the request for `alfa` and accesses
 the variable to get the value it's bound to
 and returns it for the output: